kolkko/Point-And-Click-Game-Sample/README.md

 # CPPND: Capstone Project (Option 1)

-This is a Capstone project for the [Udacity C++ Nanodegree Programme](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is a Capstone Project for the [Udacity C++ Nanodegree Programme](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The Capstone Project was a chance to integrate some of the principles I learned throughout the Nanodegree Programme.
 The project I have built creates the beginnings of a point and click style game.

 ## Dependencies for Running Locally